Wipe it out

-Wipe it Out work is led by the nurse adviser for infection prevention and control in collaboration with members and stakeholders.
-The current emphasis on activity is focused on moving beyond the production of guidance to more interactive work which focuses on identifying contemporary issues pertinent to nursing and shaping these to form priorities for 2013-14.
-This activity acknowledges the current pressures associated with changes underway within the NHS in England and associated clinical priorities within the quality/safety landscape.
-‘Wipe it Out’ work complements other RCN infection prevention activity, a summary of which can be found in the RCN activity on infection control page.
+The RCN continues to work to improve infection prevention and control in collaboration with members and stakeholders.
+Our current emphasis is focused on interactive work to identify contemporary issues pertinent to nursing, and using these to form priorities for 2013-15.
+This activity acknowledges the current pressures associated with changes within the NHS in England and associated clinical priorities within the quality and safety landscape.